 - Referral URL:

 - The referring URL of a visit is an identified mail domain or RSS reader.

 - The referring URL of a visit is empty because a visitor typed your website URL into their browser directly or the referring information is otherwise lost.
-For an example, see this blog post for an explanation of "dark social."

 - The referring domain has SSL (https://), but your domain does not.
 In this case, the referrer is dropped and this traffic will be categorized as Direct Traffic.